 Join Us Volunteering at the Wetlands and Wildlife Care Center can be fun and rewarding.
 The WWCC is always in need of volunteers ages 18 and up.
-If you are interested in becoming a volunteer, please call us at (714) 374-5587.
+If you are interested in becoming a volunteer, please fill out the form below, or call us at (714) 374-5587.
 When the list of interested volunteers grows large enough to schedule a volunteer class, you will be contacted with the details.
 Click here to see when the next Volunteer Class is scheduled.

 Here are a few things to consider before getting involved with wildlife rehabilitation at the WWCC:

 It is not a petting zoo We care for animals who will hopefully be returned to the wild.
 Their survival depends upon them not becoming imprinted on humans.